emmanuelgonz/ASL-EWF/README.rst

 .. note:: If using your own images, please make sure to add them to the

 |
-After running this file, the following files will be output into .. code:: data/<filename>:
+After running this file, the following files will be output into a sub folder inside the data directory:

 - boxes.npy

 - loop_vars.npy